saalfeldlab/confocal-lens/README.md

 # confocal-lens
 This repository contains some Java classes and scripts to calculate lens-distortion models including chromatic abberation from confocal stacks and how to apply them.

-# Multi-color lens distortion and shoft correction
+# Multi-color lens distortion and shift correction
 Please follow the instructions in this [screencast](https://www.youtube.com/watch?v=lPt-WQuniUs).
 The approach is equivalent to what we have done for multi-camera calibration across electron microscopes.

 # Apply distortion models